 Map Source: People Group data: Omid.
 Map geography: UNESCO / GMI.
 Map Design: Joshua Project

-The Abduls in Nepal are said to have originated from the Abdal Muslims.
+The Abduls in Bangladesh are said to have originated from the Abdal Muslims.
 The term Abdal means 'lieutenant '.
 Little other information is known of the origin of this group that has a strong tradition in the music, singing and particularly the playing of percussion instruments.
-In many parts of India they are known by the name Dafali.
-This majority of the over 50,000 Abduls are found in Bihar, Uttar Pradesh and West Bengal India as well as Bangladesh and Nepal.
+In many parts of India, they are known by the name Dafali.

 Because of the Abduls tradition of being able to share food and water with most Hindu communities, this group is likely easier to reach than some Muslim people.
 Their community is small and hidden in many ways.